Upstatement-Archive/ink/README.md

 To load that, you'd run `fab load:princeton,wp_prince`

 **note: This will only use the most recent file.
-At the moment you can't pull old SQL in using Nib**
+At the moment you can't pull old SQL in using Ink**

 ## Changelog